What makes a SIDS a SIDS

 - –

-note that any of these indicators are arbitrary and there is no clear variable or cut-off point to designate size.
-Shand, also argues that GNP was probably the best indicator of smallness in terms of productive capacity, a view roundly rejected by -—
+—- note that any of these indicators are arbitrary and there is no clear variable or cut-off point to designate size.
+Shand, also argues that GNP was probably the best indicator of smallness in terms of productive capacityProductive capacity, is a concept developed by UNCTAD based on three dimensions: the productive resources, the entrepreneurial capabilities and production linkages which together determine the capacity of a country to produce goods and services and enable it to grow and develop -—

 – ‒